A Child’s Experience with a Postpartum Depressed Mother

 Stephanie wanted so much to go the kindergarten before school but was not allowed by the mother as she didn’t work.
-At school she remembers that she was marginalized, the teachers thought that she had learning difficulties and she didn’t want to invite other children to play at home as her mother was very moody.
+At school she remembers that she was marginalised, the teachers thought that Stephanie had learning difficulties.
+She didn’t want to invite other children to play at home as her mother was very moody.
 Stephanie was also far too shy to ask anybody to play with her.
 If anybody did want to play with her it was only to get hold of her toys.

-The small family moved all the time in a certain area of Copenhagen so memories are not connected to these places either.
+The small family moved all the time in a specific area of Copenhagen, so memories are not connected to these places either.
 Later Stephanie was told that her father tried to get full custody over her, but at that time very few fathers got that.
-When Stephanie was seven her mother’s mental health deteriorated and her father started a trial to get full custody of the child.
-The mother had got a very clever lawyer and seemed to win, but suddenly she got a huge psychotic breakdown to be seen for everybody at the court, and the father finally got the full custody over her.
+When Stephanie was seven, her mother’s mental health deteriorated, and her father started a trial to get full custody of the child.
+The mother had a talented lawyer and seemed to win, but suddenly she got a significant psychotic breakdown for everybody to see at the court, and the father finally got the full custody over her.

 He moved to Brussels in Belgium and suddenly Stephanie had to start all over in a new country.
 The school was Danish and after a while, the teachers discovered that Stephanie was bright and doing very well at school.
 The burden had been taken away.
 The father worked a lot and had a new family also.
 Becoming a teenager, the demands on Stephanie was growing, as she was the oldest child and expected to behave well and to help in the family.
 In a way, she felt a bit like Cinderella, not loved and not understood.
 She had a lot of battles with the father and one day he said: